go-ping/ping/README.md

 flag in standard ping binaries on linux.
 Setting this option requires the `CAP_NET_ADMIN` capability (via `setcap` or elevated privileges).
 You can set a mark (ex: 100) with `pinger.SetMark(100)` in your code.

+Setting the "Don't Fragment" bit is supported under Linux which is equivalent to `ping -Mdo`.
+You can enable this with `pinger.SetDoNotFragment(true)`.

 ### Windows

 You must use `pinger.SetPrivileged(true)`, otherwise you will receive